Hypoallergenic Formula: Everything You Need to Know

 Babies with food intolerances or allergies may have bloody stools caused by the formation of small ulcers within the GI tract.
 The sight of bloody stools for parents can be quite jarring.

-It is important to note that approximately 50% of babies who are allergic to cow's milk protein may also be allergic to soy protein.
+It is important to note that approximately 50% of babies allergic to cow's milk protein may also be allergic to soy protein.
 Therefore, if your baby's symptoms don't clear up, it is recommended that a nursing mother avoid both soy and dairy or switch to a soy-free formula.

 Gassiness